-The survey kept one pair: AVAX
+The survey kept one pair: ETH

 The issue starts by naming why this pair passed and why the rest were left out.